 - Loneliness and isolation

-From company to company, the pros and cons of remote work vary, but the general picture shows that domain of software development is well-prepared to organize and sustain necessary level of performance during the quarantine.
-Even though companies support teams enthusiastically and do their best to provide all the necessary equipment for everybody’s convenience, there remains human weakness for daily socialization and longing for the life-bursting atmosphere at office.
-We surveyed our employees and below is how the Inoxoft team treats office work and what quarantine mandatory regime issues are mostly common.
+From company to company, the pros and cons of remote work vary, but the general picture shows that the domain of software development is well-prepared to organize and sustain the necessary level of performance during the quarantine.
+Even though companies support teams enthusiastically and do their best to provide all the necessary equipment for everybody’s convenience, there remains a human weakness for daily socialization and longing for the life-bursting atmosphere at the office.
+We surveyed our employees and below is how the Inoxoft team treats office work and what quarantine mandatory regime issues are most common.